Chan Chan: Archeological site

-The walled compounds (palaces) that make up the metropolis are the following:
+The walled compounds (palaces) that make up the metropolis are those in the following table.
+Recently, archaeologist have given Mochica names to such compounds, despite Chimor having spoken other language than Mochica.
+This has been criticized as a denial of local history.

-Walled compound Nik An (Ex Tschudi)
+Walled compound Tschudi

-The walled complex "Nik An" is the greatest in illustration of the importance of water, particularly of the sea, and of the cult that surrounded it in the Chimu culture.
+The walled complex "Tschudi" is the greatest in illustration of the importance of water, particularly of the sea, and of the cult that surrounded it in the Chimu culture.
 The high reliefs of the walls represent fish, directed towards the north and the south (what can be interpreted as representation of the two currents that mark the Peruvian coast: that of Humboldt, cold, that comes from the south and the one of El Niño, hot, that comes from the north), waves, rombito (fishing nets), as well as pelicans and anzumitos (mixture of sea lion and otter).

 This coastal society was governed by the powerful Chimucapac and was united by the force of a social control originated in the necessity of a strict management of the water, as well as by the external threats.
-The "Nik An" complex had a single entrance and high walls up to twelve meters for a better defense, and was wider at its bases (five meters) than at its summits (one meter), in anticipation of possible earthquakes on the seismic coast.
+The "Tschudi" complex had a single entrance and high walls up to twelve meters for a better defense, and was wider at its bases (five meters) than at its summits (one meter), in anticipation of possible earthquakes on the seismic coast.

 Buildings

 Chan Chan has many different types of buildings many of which have been destroyed.
 Many of the buildings included temples, houses, reservoirs and even funeral platforms.
 Many of the buildings consisted of ocean like designs such as fish, birds, waves and more.
-The way the Chimú utilized the space is astonishing.
-They build the building mostly in a rectangular or square shape through tight spaces.
+The Chimú built the building mostly in a rectangular or square shape through tight spaces.

 The city also consisted of 10 citadels yet only 4 have been recovered.
 This means the city of Chan Chan had 10 rulers, the Chimú were very adamant on the "Great Lord on top".
 The culture lived in a classist society where the rulers and gods were on top then it went all the way down to servants.
 A citadels complex is usually 40 feet tall and built with only one entrance.
 It was a palace type place with beautiful decorations and was built for a "god or ruler".